 Alps, Eden, Sahara.
-To golfers these are more than just the names of geographic phenomena.
-No, these words conjure images of ancient links courses in the British Isles; of blood-pumping golf course architecture.
+To golfers these words are more than just geographical phenomena.
+They conjure images of ancient links courses in the British Isles; of blood-pumping golf course architecture.
 They are template holes and they have been replicated on hundreds of golf courses around the world.
 Their proliferation is the legacy of one pioneering American gentleman and his quest to build the ideal golf course.

 CB’s familiarity with Scottish golf led him to resist the development of an American form of the game.
 He would help to found the USGA and ensure its close ties to St. Andrews.
 His endeavours as an architect would replicate the strategies and playing characteristics he remembered from his favorite holes in Scotland.
 Bold green and fairway contours and gaping sand hazards would make their debut in the United States.

 In 1902, a few years after after relocating to New York City, the 46-year-old Macdonald embarked on a project which would cement his place in the pantheon of golf design legends.
 Macdonald’s ideal golf course would take shape at the National Golf Links of America.

 An American Masterpiece

 Macdonald set out his bold vision for National Golf Links in a ‘founder’s agreement’: